Lesley Paterson: Film career

-Paterson took dancing lessons as a young girl, and studied drama as an undergraduate.
-After completing her master's degree in theatre, she began a career in acting, screenwriting and producing.
+Paterson studied drama as an undergraduate and completed a master's degree in theatre.
+She then began a career in acting, screenwriting and producing.
 She starred in the video for David Gray's song "Alibi".
 She gave up acting after 3 years of trying, saying she was a "hopeless actor".
-Paterson found a writing-producing partner, Ian Stokell.
+Paterson found a writing-producing partner, triathlete and former journalist Ian Stokell.

+All Quiet on the Western Front

-Paterson had loved the anti-war novel All Quiet on the Western Front by Erich Maria Remarque ever since she had studied it as a set text at school in Stirling, a love shared by her screenwriting partner Ian Stokell.
+Paterson had loved the anti-war novel All Quiet on the Western Front by Erich Maria Remarque since she had studied it as a set text at school, a love shared by her screenwriting partner Stokell.
 A film version had been released in 1930, winning an Oscar for Best Picture.
 The book emphasises the horrors of war, and the despair and disillusionment of German soldiers, based on Remarque's experience in the First World War.
 Paterson and Stokell re-read the book together, and both realised there was an opportunity to re-make the film using modern technology.
 She said, "The theme of the betrayal of the youthful generation meant a lot to me, and my personality has always been that fight against the upper brass.
 I'm for the everyman.
 I'm a lefty."
 In a guest essay for The Hollywood Reporter she wrote that "I believed in this story.
 All Quiet was the first war novel I had ever read that was completely stripped of its genre catnip — heroism and adventure.
 It is a story about hopelessness and helplessness, about betrayal and shock, about losing one's own humanity until the only thing you have left is war".
 They wrote a screenplay based on the book, and formed a film production company, Sliding Down Rainbows Entertainment.

 In 2006 they bought an option to the film rights of the book.
 The option had to be renewed every year at a cost of between $10,000 and $15,000, eventually totalling about $200,000.
 Paterson used her race winnings to help finance the option, but she and her husband Simon Marshall had to remortgage their house.
 The shortage of funds caused many of their plans to fail.
 In July 2011 they signed Mimi Leder to direct the film adaptation, with shooting planned to start in 2012.
 Daniel Radcliffe was keen to act in the film, but there was no money.
-Referring to the financial difficulties, Paterson said, "I mean, we had people go to jail.
-That's how bad it got."
 The financial situation became even worse in 2013–2015, when Paterson was prevented from racing by Lyme disease.